online school by Nawicon from the Noun Project

 Learning new tools for the class can be overwhelming for some people.
 You should use a minimum number of tools and try to stick with the ones that students are familiar with.
 Try to find out which tools students are comfortable with and design the class with those.
 It will save so much time from learning new tools.

 3. Use breakout rooms

 It is hard for students to talk to each other in online classrooms.
 Give them the opportunity to talk to each other by sending them to breakout rooms with the topic they can discuss.
 With small instruction, students can get to know each other and practice the language at the same time.

 Separately from this qualitative research, I had a chance to talk about virtual learning with current graduate students in their 20s for the in-class interview activity for another class.
 Graduate students said they had some technical difficulties during the class, but those were all because of an unstable internet connection.
-The graduate students did not experience technical difficulties with joining the class and using different tools in the class.
-Also, they did not talk about being interrupted by other students because students mute themselves or instructors mute students unless they are willing to talk.
+The graduate students did not experience technical problems with joining the class or using different tools.